-Section Four: Call-In Pay: The Employee will receive a minimum of three (3) hours at time and one-half (1-1/2) for emergency callback provided the call is made by the Supervisor or department head.
+Section Four: Call-In Pay: The Employee will receive a minimum of three (3) hours at time and one-half (1-1/2) for emergency callback Monday through Saturday, and double (2) time for emergency callback on Sundays and holidays, provided the call is made by the Supervisor or department head.
 This excludes those on approved flex time and excludes work that was scheduled during the week prior to Saturday or Sunday.